KerrieAbrams/D287/README.md

 Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

 #### Changes:

+> PartTest.java lines 160-167: Created a unit test to test the minimum inventory field

+> PartTest.java lines 169-176: Created a unit test to test the maximum inventory field
 </details>